eab-dsvenss/php-laravel-middleware-locale/README.md

 # php-laravel-middleware-locale
 Middleware for locale handling

-## Installation
+## Install
 1. Add provider to *config/app.php*
-2. Call vendor publish
-3. Install dependencies
+2. Install package
 ```bash
 php artisan eab-locale:install
 ```

+## Use
-4. Register and use middleware
+1. Register the middleware
+2. Use as per usual
+3. There are helpercommands available to facilitate localizing routes